Wellbeing One vs Wellbeing Two:

 Who is Southern Cross Health Insurance?

-Via its subsidiary, Southern Cross Health Trust, Southern Cross owns and operates New Zealand’s largest private healthcare network.
+Through its subsidiary, the Southern Cross Health Trust, the organization also operates New Zealand’s largest private healthcare network, providing extensive access to quality care.

 FAQ's